Your web browser is outdated and may be insecure

 Yes.
 Under Agenda for Change you can use the Job Evaluation Scheme which allows for any member of staff to apply for a review of their banding using the ‘new and changed job’ procedures.
 In short you need to demonstrate that your job has changed, becoming more complex, technically demanding or requires a higher level of responsibility.

-The review of band 5 nursing roles was agreed as part the non-pay elements of the 2023/24 pay deal.
+The review of band 5 nursing roles was agreed as part the non-pay elements of the 2023/24 pay deal and is in response to the growth in the role over time as well as significant vacancies across nursing.
 The RCN has been able to demonstrate that many band 5 nurses are now working well beyond the levels of clinical expertise, judgement and responsibility that is expected of the in the original band 5 nurse job evaluation profile.
 During the pay talks, we used this information to secure a commitment to a service wide review of band 5 nursing posts.
 Historically band 5 nurses have been significantly less successful in even starting a banding review than nurses at other bands.